-Yes.
-Our Westgate and South Loop pediatric clinics are still open, and we are conducting well-child visits and immunizations for babies, children and teenagers who are due for their well visits and immunizations.
+Please call (312) 942-3034 to make an appointment.
+We encourage you to schedule these important appointments for your babies, children and teenagers who are due for their well visits and immunizations.
 It is important that your children do not get behind on their vaccinations so they can remain protected from serious and sometimes life-threatening illnesses.
-Please do not delay these important visits.
-Please call (312) 942-2200 to make an appointment.
+Please do not delay these important visits..

 On-demand video visits: Video visits are a fast, easy and convenient way to get your child care for allergies, concern for COVID-1, cough, cold, flu, constipation, diaper rash, diarrhea, lice, rash, red eye and wound checks.
 These visits are available for children of all ages, from newborn to 18 years old.
 On-demand video visits are available seven days a week, 7 a.m. - 11 p.m.
 For the best possible experience, access video visits on the My Rush app, available on the App Store and Google Play.